 However, you can construct the appearance of a Game Piece using a composite set of images.
 For the basic piece image, you could use a solid-color (or even transparent) GIF or PNG, and then create the actual piece appearance by compositing semi-transparent Layers.
-This gives you more flexibility when creating actual units, as well as cutting down on the number of graphic images you require, as you can combine images to create the pieces.
+This gives you more flexibility when creating actual units, as well as cutting down on the number of graphic images you require, as you can re-combine image layers to create the pieces.